 Meat Substitutes

-Cumberland sauce is a wonderfully flavorful “gravy” that can enhance lamb, turkey, ham, duck and roast goose.
-Some of these pairings are traditionally served around the holidays, but it is wonderful sauce that can make use of fresh Spring currants for a week-night meal.
+These meat and sauce pairings are traditionally served around the winter holidays, but it is wonderful sauce that can make use of fresh Spring currants for a special Easter meal.

 This currant “gravy” is a great foil to dress up leftovers and help with fixing up meat that might have become too dry.